jruesga/timeline-chart-view/README.md

 ### Custom Behaviour

 You can configure the some of the behaviour at xml style or at runtime.
-In addition of the javadoc description in the source code, this is a extended enumeration of all available behaviour (check the source code and the sample app to obtain a more detail explanation of every property).
+In addition of the javadoc description in the source code, following is an extended list of the main available behaviours (check the source code and the sample app to obtain a more detail explanation of every property).

 **tlcGraphBackground**: Background color of the graph area.
 This value also determines the autogereated palette of colors, if no user palette was used. **#setGraphAreaBackground(int)** can be used at runtime to set this color.